WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 Removes all messages from a group or extra role.

+Format:
+`Conversation Reset`
-Format: `Conversation Reset <Target>`
+`Conversation Reset <Target>`

 - Target: A target specifying what to reset.
 Can also directly be a `'Group Name'`.
+When no target is specified resets the current group or extra role.

 ## Host Information